Insha-Malayil/Insha-Malayil/README.md

-- 👋 Hi, I’m Insha M
+- 👋 Hi, I’m Insha M :)
-- 👀 I’m interested in computational Chemistry
+- I’m interested in computational Chemistry
-- 🌱 I’m currently working under the guidance of Dr Bhargava B L...
+- I'm a 4th year student at the School of Chemical Sciences, NISER.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently working under the guidance of Dr Bhargava B L.
-- 📫 How to reach me ...
+- Contact me via my email address: inshamalayil1@gmail.com

 <!---
 Insha-Malayil/Insha-Malayil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.